The budget allocation is $800,000 which leads to a range of 16 to 26 contributors.

 Coordination: High - A large number of ecosystem projects and proposals are introduced each funding round that require coordination and support.
 Online meetings are an important way for the community to connect.

-Analysis: Medium - Analysis is needed on the ecosystem, processes and proposals to give a good overview of issues and solutions available in the ecosystem.
+Analysis: Low - Some analysis is needed on the ecosystem and proposals to give a good overview of issues and solutions available in the ecosystem.
 Analysis is not needed at all times in every part of the ecosystem.

 QA & Auditing: Medium - QA should occur within development teams but could also be checked by a QA contributor.
 Support on auditing will be valuable in the short term to help gage how to automate the process more and potentially ways to incentivise the ecosystem to be more self governing.

 Marketing: Low - The marketing role will look to bring together the data and proposals that help with the marketing of the ecosystem to bring more synergy to those efforts.
 Only a low amount of contributors should be needed initially to support this collaboration.
-The quantity could increase over time if the contributors collectively find they can be effective in supporting a larger amount of the marketing within the ecosystem if it is needed.
+The quantity could increase over time if the contributors collectively believe they will be effective in representing a larger amount of the marketing within the ecosystem.

 Design: Low - A number of design elements are needed to create better consistency in the ecosystem which over time should be reusable.
 Only a small number of design contributors should be needed to support the ecosystem initially.